 The Trump administration is expected to unveil the new 5 Year Offshore Oil Drilling Plan as early as this week, after signing an executive order earlier this year to expand offshore oil drilling in U.S. waters.
 Expanded offshore oil drilling threatens recreation, tourism, fishing and other coastal industries, which provide over 1.4 million jobs and $95 billion GDP along the Atlantic coast alone.
 The executive order directed the Interior Department to develop a new five-year oil and gas leasing program to consider new areas for offshore drilling.
 The order also blocked the creation of new national marine sanctuaries and orders a review of all existing sanctuaries and marine monuments designated or expanded in the past ten years.

 “Our ocean, waves and beaches are vital recreational, economic and ecological treasures to our coastal communities that will be polluted by new offshore oil drilling, regardless of whether or not there is a spill,” said Dr. Chad Nelsen, CEO of the Surfrider Foundation.
 “Without a massive mobilization by coastal communities around the country in opposition to new offshore drilling, our voice will be drowned out by the lobbying power of Big Oil in Washington, DC.”

 New offshore drilling would threaten thousands of miles of coastline and billions in GDP, for a relatively small amount of oil.
 Ocean tourism and recreation, worth an estimated $100 billion annually nationwide, provides 12 times the amount of jobs to the U.S. economy, compared to offshore production.
-Even under the best-case scenario, America’s offshore oil reserves would provide only about 920 days, or 18 months supply of oil at our current rate of consumption, according to federal agency estimates.
+Even under the best-case scenario, America’s offshore oil reserves in the Atlantic and Pacific would provide only about 758 days, or 25 months supply of oil at our current rate of consumption, according to federal agency estimates.

 “Tourism drives our local economy, and the approval of offshore drilling poses a huge threat to the livelihood and quality of life in our beach community,” said Nicole D.C.
 Kienlen, Tourism Director Bradley Beach, New Jersey.
 “The effects would be devastating on multiple levels.”